 How Meditation Aids in Recovery by Fostering Connection

 What spiritual practices would Dr. Ananda recommend for helping patients cultivate these deeper connections?
 Meditation in various forms.
-Group facilitators and therapists in the Shatterproof program “use different meditation techniques, so I leave that very open to them.”
+Group facilitators and therapists in the Shatterproof FHE Health program “use different meditation techniques, so I leave that very open to them.”

 As for the type of meditation that Dr. Ananda prefers when working with patients—and uses personally as well, with the help of a spiritual teacher—“simple breath awareness” is a favorite go-to.
 That’s because from her experience, first responders often find it hard to sit still and be alone with themselves, because of symptoms of post-traumatic stress and hyper-vigilance.
 First responders are often accustomed to being “hyper-aware” of the safety of others and themselves, Dr. Ananda explained—so sitting still long enough to connect with oneself can be challenging.